 Experiential learning is a cornerstone of our degree programs.
-Field experience, practicum, and our Partners Program are all available to you.
+Opportunities through the Design Methods Sequence, field experience, practicum, and our Partners Program are available.

 The Partners Program